BLuckoo/Module_7_Challenge/README.md

 The retirement age criteria is for employees born between January 1, 1952 and December 31, 1955.
 Using this criteria on the current employees list, the following are the results:

-1. The total number of retiring employees who were born within the retirement age criteria amounts to 133,776 employees.
+1. A total of 133,766 employees met the retirement age criteria that were set.
-    This data is saved in the attached CSV file "retirement_titles").
+    This data is saved in the attached CSV file "retirement_titles".
-    However, upon further analysis of the data, it was discovered that because the employees have had multiple titles over the years at Pewlett Hackard, further filtering of the data is required.
+    However further filtering of this data is required due to employees having multiple titles over the years at Pewlett Hackard – thus creating duplicates that need to be filtered out.

 2. The duplicates were removed from the "retirement_titles" by selecting the employees based on their current titles.
    This resulted in the list of retiring employees to amount to 90,398 employees.
    This data is saved in the attached CSV file "unique_titles".